Keep It Simple * Let Go and Let God * Think BEFORE You Drink * Easy Does It

 Anonymity

-As anonymity is the “spiritual foundation of all our Traditions,” we observe anonymity at all times.
+As anonymity is the “spiritual foundation of all our Traditions,” AA Alcoholics Anonymous observe anonymity at all times.

 In 2013, the 63rd General Service Conference affirmed that “the Internet, social media, and all forms of public communications are implicit in the last phrase of the short form of Tradition Eleven, which reads: ‘…at the level of press, radio, and films.'"